When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Level the toilet with shims: Use plastic shims to level the toilet on an uneven floor, ensuring a proper fit and preventing wobbling.
+• Level with shims: Use plastic shims to stabilize the toilet on uneven tile or vinyl flooring before caulking.

 Closet Flange